Planning Permits

 A Temporary Use Permit can allow for a use in a specific zone that is not a current permitted use for a specific period of time.
 This allows for temporary uses that do not conform to Zoning Bylaw regulations, without the need for a zoning amendment.

-Please see the Town’s Guide to Temporary Commercial and/or Industrial Permits for more information.
+Please see the Town’s Guide to Applying for a Temporary Commercial or Industrial Permit for more information.

 Subdividing a property involves the division of land into two or more parcels.
 As the complexity of subdivision applications can vary, it is recommended that you contact the Development Services Department to discuss your ideas before submitting a subdivision application.